Classical Studies Departmental Diversity Plan

 III.
 Genesis and Maintenance of Our Diversity Plan

 The plan described in this document originated as the result of conversations involving all the departmental faculty over the course of the 2016/17 academic year.
 Members of the faculty volunteered to contribute drafts of parts of the document.
 These drafts were compiled by the chair into a master document that was presented to the faculty for comments and suggested amendments.
 A final draft was approved unanimously by a vote of the department in May 2017.
 In May 2018, updates were added by the chair and the departmental diversity advocate and presented to the faculty of the department for approval.
-The plan will be reviewed and updated at the end of each academic year, or more frequently as needed.
+The plan is reviewed and updated at the end of each academic year, or more frequently as needed.

 The department is committed to creating and maintaining an atmosphere in which students, staff, and faculty feel equally at home regardless of their identities, origins, and viewpoints.
 Here is what we have done and will do to support that effort:

 - We appointed a departmental diversity advocate, Prof. Jessica Paga, who will monitor the department’s progress on issues of diversity, seek out new opportunities to enhance and welcome diversity, and act as a resource person for faculty, staff, and students who seek information or assistance on matters of diversity.
-In her first year in this position, Prof. Paga took steps to make information on diversity efforts accessible to all members of the departmental community, including the establishment of a space for diversity information on the departmental bulletin board.
+In her first year in this position (AY2018-2019), Prof. Paga took steps to make information on diversity efforts accessible to all members of the departmental community, including the establishment of a space for diversity information on the departmental bulletin board.
 She also sat on or consulted with four departmental search committees with a view to ensuring that every opportunity for diversifying the faculty and our curriculum via the hiring process was given full consideration.

-- In consultation with the Office of Diversity and Inclusion and other pertinent entities, our diversity advocate will develop over the course of AY ‘18-19 a survey for assessing the department’s diversity climate.
+- In consultation with the Office of Diversity and Inclusion and other pertinent entities, our diversity advocate will develop over the course of AY2018-2019 a survey for assessing the department’s diversity climate.
 We will perform the assessment by the end of Spring ’19 and periodically thereafter.
 The results will be used to refine and modify the department’s diversity plan.

 - Through the means outlined below we will strive for a student body, staff, and faculty that reflects the diversity of the William & Mary community as a whole.

-V. Hiring and retention
+V. Hiring and Retention

 As mentioned above, the department has made great progress in overcoming a previous gender imbalance in the faculty.
 The ratio of women to men among our tenured and tenure-eligible faculty, which twenty years ago was 20% to 80% (1 woman and four men), currently stands at 60% to 40% (5 women and 3 men), roughly the reverse of recent figures for Arts & Sciences (39% to 61% in 2015) and for the field of Classical Studies nationwide (39% to 61% in 2014*).
 Women also make up three of the five full professors in the department.
 The aforementioned dearth of minority candidates coming out of graduate schools puts limits on our efforts to make similar progress with other underrepresented groups, but we are doing what we can within the bounds of those limitations, including: